 Anna Cammarata

-about 1762 ~Serradifalco, Caltanisetta, Sicilia?
+Born: about 1768 -Serradifalco, Caltanisetta, Sicilia?

-Died: before 1824 ~Serradifalco, Caltanisetta, Sicilia?
+Died: before 1824 -Serradifalco, Caltanisetta, Sicilia?

 Meaning of Cammarata [kah-muh-RAH-tuh]: chambered, enclosed |